-The Caldecote Village Design Guide has been prepared by the Greater Cambridge Shared Planning Service and DK-CM with Spacemakers and Europa, and developed in collaboration with the village community, through a process of active community participation and consultation.
+The Caldecote Village Design Guide has been prepared by SCDC and DK-CM with Spacemakers and Europa, and developed in collaboration with the village community, through a process of active community participation and consultation.

 SCDC is grateful to Philip Claridge for leading the village steering group for the Village Design Guide project and acting as community project champion.